wallahhhhhhhh/Java_script/README.md

-# how to open todo list
+# how to open todo list website
+step1: download all the three files
+step2: click on the index.html
+step3: enjoy with your todo list